lightblue-platform/lightblue-core/associations.md

 As shown above, an entity may appear more than once in the composite metadata.

-Implementation considerations:
- - Composite metadata should provide an EntitySchema instance containing all the fields.
-Ideally,  composite metadata should extend EntityMetadata.
- - CompositeMetadata implementation should provide additional APIs to expose the tree structure of entities.
+Implementation:

+CompositeMetadata extends EntityMetadata.
+It provides two views on the entity:
+   * An entity tree view where the requested entity is at the root, and all the other entities reached by following references are child entities.
+   * A field tree view where the root entity fields are replicated, and any ReferenceField is replaced with a ResolvedReferenceField.
+A resolved reference is an ArrayField that also contains the CompositeMetadata for the entity reached through that reference.

 ## Query Plans

-A query plan is a directed graph and a set of constraints of the form (X before Y) where X and Y are nodes.
-Each node contains a node of composite metadata, and a query that will be executed to retrieve entities for the entity of that node.
-We will construct different query plans with different node orderings, and score them to pick the best retrieval strategy.
-The additional constraints will be used to order the execution of unrelated nodes.
+A query plan determines which entities will be retrieved in what order using what criteria.
+The query submitted with the retrieval request is converted into its conjunctive normal form.
+Each conjunct of the request query is then assigned to the nodes and edges of the query plan.
+If a conjunct refers to only one entity, that conjunct is assigned to the node corresponding to that entity.
+If a conjunct refers to two entities, the conjunct is assigned to the edge between those entities.
+Same is done for association queries.

+  - Current implementation does not support query clauses referring to entities that are not directly connected.
+  - Current implementation does not support query clauses that refer to more than two entities.
+  - The actual query clause assignment is done by QueryPlanChooser.
+    Edge queries are rewritten for every incarnation of the query plan.

 The underlying undirected graph of a query plan is isomorphic to the underlying undirected graph of its composite metadata.
-In other words, query plan may reverse the direction of edges of the composite metadata, but cannot add or remove edges.
+Query plan may reverse the direction of edges of the composite metadata, but cannot add or remove edges.

 <pre>
    (N_1, Q_1) --+